-Starting the Financing Process
+Starting the Financing Application Process Right

 While there’s more to come for sure, we wanted to give you the first steps in tacking the home mortgage application process which will most likely be the most annoying part of the entire home buying process.

-A lender will only speak in generalities until they see your paperwork as they need documentation, documentation and more documentaion.
+A lender will only speak in generalities until they see your paperwork as they need documentation, documentation and more documentation.
 So you should start by gathering these materials and you should keep the originals and PDF them as you’ll have to send these materials in at least a few times.

 Last 2 years of W–2s &1040s for self–employed and/or tax returns (personal & business returns